 We need to keep you posted on which of your elected and appointed officials are being nice – and which are being downright naughty.
 And we need you and your tax-deductible donation to pay for all of this, but listen, your generous dollars will be doubled until Dec.
 31 by NewsMatch, a grassroots campaign to help support nonprofit news across the country.

 Santa News Pants – we only have two weeks left for this 100 percent match for all individual donations up to a $1,000 per person and we have about $5,000 left to raise.
 Ugh, Santa News Pants.
 We need your help getting the word out.

 So when squeezing down chimneys to drop off gifts this year to the good boys and girls across the world, please leave a little note about NewsMatch and InDepthNH.org.
 Or just share it on your FaceBook page or Twitter.
 One favorable Santa Tweet would go a long way.
 Either works for me.

 Santa News Pants, I suspected you wore tidy whitey’s but our intrepid investigative columnist/author/photographer/artist Wayne D. King (yes, the former state senator) caught you doing your own wash getting ready for the big night.
-Mrs. Claus, I heard is busy preparing for a Congressional run.
+Mrs. Claus, I heard is busy preparing for president.

 Any help you give us is earmarked for our expanded New Hampshire State House news coverage.
 It’s the famed gold domed building’s Bicentennial anniversary in 2019 and we are going to rock the news coverage.